sithmel/occamsrazor.js/README.rst

 take 0 or more arguments.
 It calls every function that match with the arguments.
 The results of the functions are returned inside an array.

-adapters.add (alias .subscribe, .on)
+adapters.add (alias .on)
 ---------------------------------------------------

 Add a function and 0 or more validators to the adapters.
-If the adapter takes more than one argument (a multiadapter) we must pass an array with all the validators.
+If the adapter takes more than one argument (a multiadapter) you must pass the function as last argument.

 Syntax::